You may not know what is causing your

 Late for meeting with supervisor

 Talked with Janet about it and felt better

 Headache, snapped at Bill to call repair person

 Call from sister about her divorce interrupted my

 Daydreamed about trip to Hawaii

 Headache still there, neck begins to ache

-Went out for a few drinks with colleagues
+Went out for a few drinks with coworkers

-The more notes you take, the more you can learn about your stress
+The more notes you write down, the more you can learn about your stress

 patterns.
-Keeping the journal for 1 to 2 weeks is best, although taking notes
+Tracking your stress for 1 to 2 weeks is best.
+But taking notes

 Kathleen Romito, MD - Family Medicine